appsinacup/appsinacup.github.io/_posts/2025-08-31-vscode-in-godot.md

 Features:
 - Authenticate
 - Edit Code
+- Terminal
 - Change Color themes
 - Plugins
 - Copilot
 - etc.

 Basically everything the regular editor would.

+## Implementation

+For implementation, the Visual Studio Code Editor is actually a webview rendering the page `https://vscode.dev`.
+When the Engine starts, it runs the command: `code tunnel`.
+Then, the vscode web version connects to that.

+This is done by using:
+- a modified version of [doceazedo/godot_wry](https://github.com/doceazedo/godot_wry) for the webview
+- a modified version of [markeel/gdterm](https://github.com/markeel/gdterm) for terminal handling
+- a custom written module that creates and handles the vscode webpage.

 ## Notes